 [ Stephanie Baldwin, 2L at the University of Arizona ]

-For me, I think this has been one of my greatest sources of support, assistance, and encouragement.
-I have a few professors that have been very helpful in my journey through law school, who have offered job hunting and overall career advice, but one professor, in particular, has been helpful in so many areas.
-They are often my “go-to person” for issues or when I need to talk about law school and career-related issues.
-Because they are at school, it is both easy and convenient to arrange a time to chat.
-I am sure if you look back on your previous classes, there is likely a professor who could also help you in this way.
-If you do not, consider trying to develop a relationship.
-Perhaps it is the person that you asked for a recommendation letter from, or maybe they specialize in an area of interest, or it is the person who will supervise your note.
+For me, I think my professors have been a great source of guidance and encouragement.
+I have a few who have been very helpful in my journey through law school, having offered job hunting and career advice.
+(One of my professors, in particular, has been highly supportive in so many areas and I am extremely grateful.)
+They are often my “go-to person” for school-related and even personal issues.
+I’m sure if you look back on your previous classes, there is likely a professor who could also help you in this way.
+If not (yet), consider reaching out and trying to develop a relationship.
+You might start with the professor you approached for a recommendation letter.
+Maybe it’s the professor that specializes in an area of law that deeply interests you.
+Perhaps it is the professor who will supervise your note.

-Some schools have a designated mentor program that pairs you up with an upper-level student or perhaps you have joined your local bar association and have been assigned a mentor there.
-For me, I have an assigned mentor from a local bar association who is amazing and has been extremely helpful with career advice.
-I should utilize her more, but because of our busy schedules, it can be easy to forget to check-in, but we are a good match so I absolutely feel like I can reach out to her at any time.
-Student assigned mentors can be great to turn to as well, since just like professors, you see them on a daily or weekly basis, and they have been in your shoes the year before.
+Some schools have a designated mentor program that pairs you with an upper-level student.
+Or you may have joined your local bar association and been assigned a mentor — that’s what I did and the career advice has been extremely helpful.
+I should utilize her more but because of our busy schedules, it can be easy to forget to check-in.
+We are a good match so I absolutely feel like I can contact her at any time.
+Student assigned mentors can be great as well.
+Just like professors, you see them on a daily or weekly basis and they were your shoes just the year before.

-Sometimes you need help related to dropping classes, planning your class load, and the registrar is the person to head to.
-At my schools, ours is extremely useful and always available to help us plan and adjust our semesters when we have taken on too much.
-And the Career Office can help with the job search.
-At my school we also have a Dean of Student Affairs, that is always there to talk confidentially.
-I am sure your school has a similar position.
+Sometimes you need support as it relates to dropping a course and planning your class load.
+The registrar is the person you want.
+At my school, our registrar is always available.
+For job search guidance, there’s the career office and Dean of Student Affairs, who you can speak with confidentially.
 The person in this role can help with everything from classes and tutoring to helping you connect to school-wide resources like counseling, housing and addressing medical needs.